Upho lattices II: ways of realizing a core: Colorable upho posets, automorphisms, and finiteness

 \begin{proof} \Cref{lem:monoids_colors_lat} implies that if $\mathcal{L}$ is a colored upho lattice with core~$L$, then the way all of $\mathcal{L}$ is colored is determined by the way its core $L$ is colored.
 And of course there are only finitely many ways to color the finite poset $L$. \end{proof}

 But how to construct upho colorings?
 Let $\mathcal{P}$ be an upho poset.
 A \dfn{system of isomorphisms} for $\mathcal{P}$ is a collection of isomorphisms $\varphi_p\colon V_p \to \mathcal{P}$ for each $p \in \mathcal{P}$.
-Note that, by definition of upper homogeneity, a system of isomorphisms for $\mathcal{P}$ exists.
+(Such systems always exist, by the definition of upper homogeneity.)
 Let us say that a system of isomorphisms is \dfn{compatible} if

 for each $p \leq q \in \mathcal{P}$.
 Compatible systems of isomorphisms give us upho colorings.

 \begin{lemma} An upho poset is colorable if and only if it has a compatible system of isomorphisms. \end{lemma}